 Make sure you choose the right cement mix for your project.

-REASON 4 | Old Expired Mix Causing Crumbling In Concrete Pots
+Reason 4.
+Old Expired Mix Causing Crumbling In Concrete Pots

 If a concrete planter crumbles and breaks into multiple pieces when you demold it, then the likely reason is a bad bag of mix.

-Concrete mixes are made of chemicals and that have reactive properties.
+Concrete mixes are made of chemicals that have reactive properties.
 These reacting agents that allow them to ‘glue’ together, will only last so long before they lose their binding ability.

 Once the bag is opened, even with proper storage (cool dry conditions and sealed airtight), the mix may last less than six months.